 - Misleading statements

 It is important to note that neither ignorance nor resignation will protect against wrongful acts for which a director or officer is liable.

 In today’s litigious landscape, the risks associated with occupying a director’s or officer’s position are vast and include personal liability.
 The need for specific directors and officers insurance is imperative as they are answerable to shareholders, government enforcement agencies, and the general public, and any one of them can bring an action or trigger a costly investigation.

 What does Directors and Officers Insurance Cover?

-Directors and officers insurance policies and generally purchased by the corporation as a way to attract and retain executives by providing a sense of security needed to make complex decisions without the added stress of a multi-million dollar lawsuit hanging over their heads.
-That’s not to say that a D&O insurance policy is protection against reckless or illegal action, but it does provide relief from worry over legal costs for those diligently acting in good faith.
+Directors and officers’ insurance policies and generally purchased by the corporation as a way to attract and retain executives by providing a sense of security needed to make complex decisions without the added stress of a multi-million dollar lawsuit hanging over their heads.
+That’s not to say that a D&O insurance policy is a protection against reckless or illegal activities, but it does provide relief from worry over legal costs for those diligently acting in good faith.

 Directors and Officers liability policies generally provide these basic coverages:

 - Legal defence costs including costs stemming from an investigation

 - Settlements reached and damages awarded from lawsuits

 - Financial losses sustained by shareholders due to a wrongful act